This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 - Airline tickets for visitors, students or departed employees can be expensed at time of cancellation or employment termination.
 Please note that the airline ticket will remain in the traveler’s name and retain value until the ticket has expired.
 There is no systemic way to monitor or prevent use.
 Therefore, it is strongly encouraged that the ticket be transferred (or refunded, if applicable) as soon as possible.
 The traveler can also opt to decline reimbursement and use the ticket for personal travel.

-- Airline tickets for active employees can not be expensed until the ticket has been used, transferred to another traveler, or has expired.
+- Airline tickets for active employees can not be expensed until the ticket has been used, transferred to another traveler, or the residual credit of an exchanged ticket has been forfeited or expired.
+An Unused Ticket Affidavit must be completed to request reimbursement of any unused or forfeited funds.

 - For unused airline tickets purchased with a Stanford Travel Card, the expense end date in ERS must be extended until the expiration date per Fingate: Managing Travel Card (Tcard) Expense Dates.
 The system will only allow a 2-year extension.
 For tickets with a longer term expiration, submit a support request notifying the Card Services team of this extension.